-The following Deliverables were reviewed and approved by PRDOH: twelve (12) Deliverable 1 (Analysis Report of Existing Conditions), twelve (12) Deliverable 2 (Data Analysis), one (1) Deliverable 3 (Municipal Profile and Public Engagement), and four (4) Deliverable 4 (Final Recovery Plan Content).
-Moreover, nine (9) Community meetings were conducted, and seven (7) municipalities completed their own procurement process.
+The following Deliverables were reviewed and approved by PRDOH: seven (7) Deliverable 1 (Analysis Report of Existing Conditions), four (4) Deliverable 2 (Data Analysis), seven (7) Deliverable 3 (Municipal Profile and Public Engagement), and three (3) Deliverable 4 (Final Recovery Plan Content).
+Moreover, nine (9) Community meetings were conducted, and eight (8) municipalities completed their own procurement process.

-To date, sixteen (16) municipalities are in the pre-planning process, while fifty seven (55) municipalities are conducting their planning activities in coordination with a planning service provider; seventeen (17) municipalities have completed their own procurement process; and the cumulative number of reviewed and approved Deliverables by PRDOH are: forty-three (43) Deliverable 1, thirty-four (34) Deliverable 2, sixteen (16) Deliverable 3, and nine (9) Deliverable 4.
+To date, eight (8) municipalities are in the pre-planning process, while sixty-seven (67) municipalities are conducting their planning activities out of which sixty-five (65) are in coordination with a planning service provider and two (2) by their own Planning offices.
+Twenty-four (24) municipalities have completed their own procurement process; and the cumulative number of reviewed and approved Deliverables by PRDOH are: fifty (50) Deliverable 1, thirty-eight (38) Deliverable 2, twenty-three (23) Deliverable 3, and twelve (12) Deliverable 4.

-This Report Period Cumulative Actual Total / Expected Total Total of Plans or Planning Products
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Plans or Planning Products 4 13/78